 My aim is to advise parents through this article on what they could do to help their children in discovering themselves and pursuing their dreams than forcing their own choice of a career on them.

 - Pray for God’s guidance over your children.
 Parents must know that everyone including children are created for a purpose.
 Every child is a solution to a problem in this world.
 Malala Yousafzai is a teenage Pakistan activist for female education solving the problem of girl child education in her country.
 She was awarded Nobel Peace Prize in 2014 as the youngest ever!
-Zuriel Oduwole is also a fifteen year old teenage Nigerian-American girl who is a film maker and an advocate for girl education in Africa.
-She became the world’s youngest film maker at the age of 12!
+Zuriel Oduwole is also a fifteen-year-old teenage Nigerian-American girl who is a filmmaker and an advocate for girl education in Africa.
+She became the world’s youngest filmmaker at the age of 12!
 Through her works, she had met over 20 world presidents and prime ministers including President Buhari and Barack Obama.
 Her projects also took her to the 71st session of the United Nations General Assembly in the year 2016.
 Even within Nigeria, there are several teenagers and youths who are affecting their generation positively.
-There is Temitayo Kayode, a ten year old saxophonist, Emmanuella the comedienne, and Kelechi Iheanacho a promising young footballer in the English premier league.
+There is Temitayo Kayode, a ten-year-old saxophonist, Emmanuella the comedienne, and Kelechi Iheanacho a promising young footballer in the English premier league.
 There are natural endowments deposited inside your children, pray to God to help them discover and unleash those abilities.
-The manufacturer always knows his products more than the consumer…the same goes with God, the creator of all beings.
+The manufacturer always knows his products more than the consumer…the same goes for God, the creator of all beings.
 He knows us more than ourselves.
 Find time regularly to ask Him to show you and your children what He created them to do.
-It is in finding and doing God’s purpose that ultimately brings fulfillment, prosperity and success.
+It is in finding and doing God’s purpose that ultimately brings fulfillment, prosperity, and success.
 Every other pursuit is tantamount to a waste of time.

 ‘Me and My Future Career’ book is primarily written for students in secondary schools, pre-university students (JAMB UTME, JUPEB candidates), undergraduates in various institutions of higher learning in order to help them find their career path early in life.
 Secondarily, it is good for career counselors, parents, and anybody interested in knowledge.

-If you have any question, feel free to ask in the comment box below or WhatsApp me on 08032759183 and please don’t forget to like and share this article with your friends on social media.
+If you have any questions, feel free to ask in the comment box below or WhatsApp me on 08032759183, and please don’t forget to like and share this article with your friends on social media.
 Just click on the social media icons.
 Thank you

-You can also invite me for seminars and trainings for students and youths on different subjects in your school and other youths’ organizations.
+You can also invite me for seminars and training for students and youths on different subjects in your school and other youths’ organizations.
 Click here